Please plan to arrive with your regalia at the tent on Saxon Lawn no later than 1:15 pm on Wednesday, May 27.

-School of Engineering and MIT Schwarzman College of Computing Advanced Degree Ceremony Instructions for Graduates
+School of Engineering and MIT Schwarzman College of Computing Advanced Degree Ceremony date/time/location

 Please be sure to do the following before the day of the School of Engineering and MIT Schwarzman College of Computing Advanced Degree Ceremony: